jpzk/superfood/README.md

 # superfood

 This is a list of food which has potential health benefits.
+This list is not universal and each body reacts differently, but you can use this list as a starting point for a deeper investigation to balance your nutrition.

 ## Fruits